isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Spicy Nation: From India to Singapore.md

 <i>Roti prata</i> is a crisp and flaky flatbread that is often eaten with a Hyderabadi-style mutton rib curry cooked with lentils called <i>dalcha</i>.
 Over time, Singapore has evolved into a <i>prata</i> paradise with many innovative incarnations of <i>prata</i> available in Indian-Muslim stalls as well as restaurants. <i>Prata</i> shops like Thasevi Food in Jalan Kayu and The Roti Prata House in Upper Thomson among others offer numerous varieties, from egg <i>prata</i> and chicken floss <i>prata</i> to combination flavours like cheese and mushroom, cheese and pineapple, cheese and chicken and even ice cream.
 There is also a <i>prata</i> buffet available at Clay Oven restaurant in Dempsey Road.
 The humble <i>roti prata</i> is even listed at number 45 on the World’s 50 Most Delicious Foods readers’ poll compiled by CNN Go in 2011.[^20]
 </span>

 **Malarvele ilangovan** is a Senior Librarian at the Resource Discovery and Management Division of the National Library Board.
 She has written three children’s books.
-Her re¬search article, “Library provision to the Tamil community in Singapore” (co-authored with Dr Susan Higgins), was published in LIBRES in 2003.
+Her research article, “Library Provision to the Tamil Community in Singapore” (co-authored with Dr Susan Higgins), was published in LIBRES in 2003.

 <a href="https://biblioasia.nlb.gov.sg/vol-9/issue-3/oct-dec-2013/"><center>Back to Issue</center></a>